 Imagine everyone in your team is travelling in a convoy.
 You might know the route to where the business is going but can you say the same for everyone else?
 For them, the worst-case scenario is that they’re heading into the great unknown without a satnav.

 Your shiny new learning initiative is a crossroad on the route.
-For you, the route is obvious and well sign-posted – you turn right and its straight on until morning.
-For the team, it’s less obvious – there are three different ways they can go.
+For you, the route is obvious and well sign-posted – you turn right and it’s straight on until morning.
+For your team, it’s less obvious – there are three different ways they can go.
 They can:

-To get people to turn right, your goals must align with theirs.
-They need to believe that what you are proposing can and will benefit them on a day-to-basis.
+- To get people to turn right, your goals must align with theirs.
+They need to believe that what you are proposing can and will benefit them on a day-to-day basis.